 - 1. Contact SAM or Grants.gov support as soon as the applicant is aware of a problem. - 2.
 Maintain documentation of when the issue began and all communication with technical support. - 3.
-Before the Grants.gov deadline, notify OVW, via email at OVW.Campus@usdoj.gov, stating the applicant is experiencing technical difficulties with SAM or Grants.gov.
-The applicant should provide regular updates to this program via email at OVW.Campus@usdoj.gov. - 4.
-If the technical difficulty cannot be resolved before the Grants.gov deadline, the applicant must notify OVW via email at OVW.Campus@usdoj.gov before the Grants.gov deadline. - 5.
+Before the Grants.gov deadline, notify OVW, via email at OVW.CulturallySpecificCampus@usdoj.gov, stating the applicant is experiencing technical difficulties with SAM or Grants.gov.
+The applicant should provide regular updates to this program via email at OVW.CulturallySpecificCampus@usdoj.gov

+- 4. If the technical difficulty cannot be resolved before the Grants.gov deadline, the applicant must notify OVW via email at OVW.CulturallySpecificCampus@usdoj.gov before the Grants.gov deadline. - 5.
 Once the Grants.gov deadline passes an applicant will not be able to apply in JustGrants.
-Therefore, the applicant must email the complete application (SF-LLL, SF-424, Proposal Narrative, Budget, and Budget Narrative, IMOU, EMOU or LOC, and Certification of Eligibility Letter) and all documentation confirming the technical difficulty to OVW at OVW.Campus@usdoj.gov by 8:59 p.m.
-E.T. on May 16, 2024.
+Therefore, the applicant must email the complete application (SF-LLL, SF-424, Proposal Narrative, Budget and Budget Narrative, IMOU, and Certification of Eligibility Letter and all documentation confirming the technical difficulty to OVW at OVW.CulturallySpecificCampus@usdoj.gov by 8:59 p.m.
+E.T. on June 5, 2024 - JustGrants deadline.